 The artworks will rotate every four months.
-The first set will be displayed from July to October 2018; the second set from November 2018 to February 2019, and the third set from March – June 2019.
+The first set will be displayed from June to September 2019; the second set from October 2019 to January 2020, and the third set from February to May 2020.

 Check Out the Art!

 The second set of six artworks (in five locations) is now installed on bus shelters in downtown Victoria:

 - Qullanumucun (orca) by Andrea Fritz –Yates and Broad Streets

 - <untitled> by Joshua Ngenda – Yates and Broad Streets

 - Smoke Sun (Magenta) by Neil McClelland – Yates Street between Blanshard and Quadra Streets

 - System 2 by Anup Singh – Johnson and Quadra Streets

 - Simultaneity by Sarah Jim – Yates and Ormond Streets

 - Rainbow Sun by Aviv Talya Dekel – Yates Street between Camosun Street and Fernwood Road